-When looking for a new Learning Management System, there are a multitude of questions that must be asked, starting with: What do I need my LMS to be able to do to allow us to reach our eLearning goals?
+When looking for a new Learning Management System (LMS), there are a multitude of questions that must be asked, starting with: What do I need my LMS to be able to do to allow us to reach our eLearning goals?
 However, one initial consideration that people often overlook is the type of technology an LMS uses.
-This is important to consider when evaluating whether an LMS will be able to provide the type of functionality you’ll need to meet your eLearning goals.
+Your LMS technology will determine the type of functionality you’ll be able to use to meet your eLearning goals.

 Therefore, when beginning the LMS evaluation process, you must first choose whether to utilize an open-source or a closed-source learning management system.
 Let’s explore the differences between the two and highlight a few of the advantages of choosing an open-source LMS.